Music, PSHE, RE, Spanish

 From Reception to Year 4, the Charanga Music program is followed ensuring that music teaching and learning incorporates all aspects of the curriculum and is progressive throughout the school.

 As a school, we work with the Newcastle Music Service who provide specialist music teaching in school.
 They deliver ‘Singing School’, Samba and Ukulele lessons.
 The Newcastle Music Service also run Gosforth School Voices and Band, and along with NEMCO provide us with peripatetic teaching of violin, guitar and trumpet to Key Stage 2.

 As part of our cultural capital, during music curriculum sessions and assemblies to children are exposed to different genres, eras, composers, styles of music.

-Archibald First School is passionate about supporting pupils’ physical and emotional health and well being.
+Archibald First School is passionate about supporting pupils’ physical, social and emotional health and well being.

 We have a comprehensive PSHE education programme which we deliver across the whole school.
 Our programme has been written in line with National Guidance (PSHE Association) and to ensure it delivers the statutory Relationships and Health Education from 2020.